Tornado outbreak of May 22–23, 1981

 An intense tornado outbreak occurred on May 22 in western and Central Oklahoma and on May 23 from eastern and central Oklahoma to central Iowa.
-A total of 43 tornadoes were reported during the two-day outbreak, of which 14 were recorded as strong or violent (F2 or greater on the Fujita Scale).
-The outbreak claimed no fatalities and there were only 12 injuries from a tornado that touched down near Clinton, Oklahoma causing significant damage.
+A total of 43 tornadoes were confirmed during the two-day outbreak, of which 14 were recorded as strong or violent (F2 or greater on the Fujita Scale).
+The outbreak resulted in no fatalities and only 12 injuries from a tornado that touched down near Clinton, Oklahoma, which caused significant damage.
 The tornado outbreak overall left $32.8 million (1981 USD) in damage.

 Storm history

-On the morning of May 22, 1981, winds moving in from the south brought moist air across Texas and into western Oklahoma and dry line formed across the Texas panhandle.
+On the morning of May 22, 1981, winds moving in from the south brought moist air across Texas and into western Oklahoma, and a dry line formed across the Texas panhandle.
 In addition, the interaction between a layer of warm air aloft and the return flow of moist air led to widespread low clouds across the state of Oklahoma.
 Later that day, the low clouds broke as predicted by forecasters as the dry line moved east into western Oklahoma.
 However, the clearing was limited to a relatively narrow zone ahead of the dry line.
 Despite this, daytime heating allowed thunderstorms to form by mid-afternoon.